LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/quick-start.md

 ### Step 2: Configure project settings to connect LiveEngage SDK

+**If using CocoaPods open the Workspace created by CocoaPods rather than your Project and skip steps 1 and 2 below*

 1. In project settings, navigate to the **General** tab, and add all Framework files to the **Embedded Binaries** section.

 2. In the **General** tab, make sure that the framework files are under **Embedded Libraries**.